xyeres/rest-api-express-validation/README.md

-This project exemplifies the basics of validating REST API requests using Express.
+This project exemplifies the basics of validating REST API requests in the ROUTES handler using Express.

 To run:
 - `npm install`